Upsonic/gpt-computer-assistant/README.md

 ### About Macos
-For now we have some problems, but we will solve it.
+For now we have some problems with **intel**, but we will solve it.

 https://github.com/onuratakan/gpt-computer-assistant/issues/10